uqlibrary/technology-training/QGIS/vector/QGIS_vector.md

 ``` SQL
 sum($area)
 ```
-* $area will give us the area of a single polygon
+* $area will give us the area of a single polygon - we could use this to create a new field in our Attribute Table based on area if we wanted to
 * sum() will add together the area for every polygon in that layer.

-Below the text box, you will see a field titled **Preview:**, the value following that contains the results of our expression.
+* Below the text box, you will see a field titled **Preview:**, the value following that contains the results of our expression.
 Copy that number.
+* Click `Cancel`

 Do the same **Field Calculator** steps for the original koala_priority_area.

 You can now use the **Field calculator** to determine the percentage of the Koala Priority area which is currently protected.
 1506573200.936991 / 5776218019.211894 = 26%

 Only 26%!
-Let's look into this further, are there certain areas that have more koalas?

-### Count Points in Polygons

-We can use the Count Points in Polygons tool to quickly count the number of points from a particular layer inside a polygon.
-Let's determine how many koalas are actually inside of Protected Areas.
-* Go to `Vector > Analysis Tools > Count Points in Polygons...`
-* In the **Polygons** field select `Fixed Geometries` (remember, this is our fixed CAPAD2020 layer)
-* In the **Points ** field select `koala_reduced`
-* In the **Count field name** field type in something like `NUM_KOALAS
-* Click the three dots `...` next to the **Count** section, and click **Save to File...**
-* Navigate to your **vector_data** folder and save the file as **protected_area_koalas**
-* Click `Run`
-You will have a new layer, you can look at the **Attribute Table** for this layer to see the number of koala sightings in each priority area
-We can use the **Field Calculator** again to sum this number for us.
-* Click on the **Field Calculator** icon
-* In the `Expression` tab enter `sum(NUM_KOALAS)
-* The **Preview:** will again show us the result

-A lot of koala sightings fall outside of the Protected areas, perhaps our dataset is missing some new conservation areas.
+Let's look into this further.
+Perhaps our dataset is missing some new conservation areas.

 Let's turn on the OpenStreetMap to see if we can see anything missing here.
 Let's have a look at the dense collection of koala sightings near Springwood and the Daisy Hill Conservation Park.
 We can see that there are some protected bushlands in this area that aren't in our CAPAD2020 dataset.
 It may be that these aren't strict enough conservation areas, or our dataset may be out of date.
 Regardless, this gives us a good opportunity to use an important tool in GIS: Digitisation.

 ## Map Digitisation

 You may often need to create your own points, lines, and polygons when digitising satellite data, or simply highlighting a particular area.
-Let's use the OpenStreeMap and digitise the Emu Street Bushland Refuge (you can quickly navigate here by changing your **Scale** to 1:10000 and **Coordinate** to  518271.26,6948896.93)
+Let's use the OpenStreeMap (in Browser, scroll down to XYZ Tiles, and double-click on OpenStreetMap) and digitise the Emu Street Bushland Refuge (you can quickly navigate here by changing your **Scale** to 1:10000 and **Coordinate** to  518271.26,6948896.93)
 * Go to `Layer > Create Layer > New GeoPackage Layer...`
 * Click the three dots `...` next to the **Database** section
 * Navigate to your **vector_data** folder and save the file as **ESBR_polygon**